allisonbusse-401-advanced-javascript/ct-2-challenges/README.md

 ## Approach and Efficiency
 I read through the pseudo code and translated it as best I could to JS.
 Then I read through and tried to understand how it worked.
 When it didn't work upon first translation, I tested the merge function first and got that worked, and then tested it fully in the mergeSort function.

+# Quick Sort
+The quick sort algorithm picks an element in the array as a pivot point and them partitions the array based on that point.
+It puts all elements smaller than the pivot before it, and all elements bigger after it.

+## Challenge Summary
+This challenge asks us to read through the pseudo code and translate it into JavaScript to write a function that sorts an array using the merge sort algorithm.

+## Approach and Efficiency
+I was able to translate this straight from the pseudo code and have it work.